lukaszlacinski/esgf2/README.md

 # esgf2
 ESGF2 Publication Flows

-## ESGF Publisher
+## ESG Publisher

-The ESGF2 Flows use the ESGF Publisher to extract metadata from climate files, autocurate them and create metadata entries about datasets and files to publish to the ESGF2 and/or ESGF index.
-It is assumed that the ESGF Publisher is set up on the data node.
+The ESGF2 Flows use the ESG Publisher to extract metadata from climate files, autocurate them and create metadata entries about datasets and files to publish to the ESGF2 and/or ESGF index.
+It is assumed that the ESG Publisher is set up on the data node.

+Step-by-step instructions for setting up the ESG Publisher on a test Linux workstation can be found [here](docs/workstation.md).

 ## Globus Compute Endpoint